Gridlock'd: Soundtrack

+Release

+Gridlock'd premiered on January 31, 1997, finishing at #10 at the box office in North America on the opening weekend, and went on to a total gross of $5.6 million during the domestic run.
+The film was released in the United Kingdom on May 30, 1997.

 Reception

-Critical response

 The New York Times editor Janet Maslin praised Shakur's performance: "He played this part with an appealing mix of presence, confidence and humor".
 Desson Howe, for the Washington Post, wrote, "Shakur and Roth, who seem born for these roles, are allowed to take charge – and have fun doing it".
 USA Today gave the film three out of four stars and felt that Hall had not "latched onto a particularly original notion of city blight.
 But he knows how to mine the humor in such desperation".
 Similarly, Roger Ebert wrote in the Chicago Sun-Times that Roth and Shakur "illuminate" a "movie of despair and desperation" with "gritty, goofy comic spirit".
 He gave the film three out of four stars and said, "This is grim material, but surprisingly entertaining, and it is more cause to mourn the recent death of Shakur, who gives his best performance".

 Entertainment Weekly gave the film a "B" rating and Owen Gleiberman wrote, "Gridlock'd doesn't have the imaginative vision of a movie like Trainspotting, yet it's more literally true to the haphazard torpor of the junkie life than anything we've seen on screen since Drugstore Cowboy ...
 Curtis-Hall has caught the bottom-feeder enervation of heroin addiction."

-Box office

-Gridlock'd was released January 31, 1997, finishing at #10 at the box office in the United States and Canada for its opening weekend, and went on to a total gross of $5.6million during its domestic run.
-The film was released in the United Kingdom on May 30, 1997.